PacktPublishing/-Hands-On-TypeScript-3-and-Angular-7-for-Web-Development/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-To fully benefit from the coverage included in this course, you will need:
-●	Prior working knowledge of the JavaScript (ES5) language ●	An understanding of basic HTML and CSS syntax.
+●	Prior working knowledge of the JavaScript (ES5) language<br/>
+●	An understanding of basic HTML and CSS syntax.<br/>
-●	Basic understanding of oop concept
+●	Basic understanding of oop concept<br/>
-●	(Optional) Experience with relational databases and table data structures
+●	(Optional) Experience with relational databases and table data structures<br/>

-### Technical Requirements
+### Technical Requirements<br/>
 This course has the following software requirements:<br/>
-This course has the following software requirements:
-●	An editor like Atom, Sublime Text or Visual Studio Code
+●	An editor like Atom, Sublime Text or Visual Studio Code<br/>

-This course has been tested on the following system configuration:
+This course has been tested on the following system configuration:<br/>
-●	OS: Windows 7
+●	OS: Windows 7<br/>
-●	Processor: Dual Core 3.0 Ghz
+●	Processor: Dual Core 3.0 Ghz<br/>
-●	Memory: 4GB
+●	Memory: 4GB<br/>
-●	Hard Disk Space: 200MB
+●	Hard Disk Space: 200MB<br/>
-●	Video Card: 256MB Video Memory
+●	Video Card: 256MB Video Memory<br/>

 ## Related Products